geerlingguy/pi-webcam/README.md

 This Ansible playbook can be run on a Raspberry Pi to set it up as a USB OTG webcam.

+What does that mean?
+Well, after running the playbook:

+  - You plug the Pi into your computer
+  - You wait until it boots
+  - Bingo!
+Webcam usable in any software (Zoom, Teams, Meet, OBS, QuickTime, etc.)

+It works on Mac, Windows, and all the flavors of Linux I've tested so far.

+## Caveats

 The playbook is meant to run on a brand new installation of Raspbian that has not had any configuration changes via `raspi-config` or any other tools, though it _should_ work correctly with an existing installation.

 There are a few things you should probably do manually at some point, including: